robto09/CocktailCraft/docs/images/mermaid/component_diagram.md

 This diagram shows the main components of the CocktailCraft application and their relationships, including:

 1. **UI Layer**: All screens and UI components, including new components for Error Handling, Theme System (Dark Mode), and Offline Mode
-2. **ViewModel Layer**: All ViewModels, including new ones for Theme management, Offline Mode, and Cocktail Detail with recommendations
+2. **ViewModel Layer**: All ViewModels, including new ones for Theme management, Offline Mode, Advanced Search/Filtering, and Cocktail Detail with recommendations
 3. **Domain Layer**: Repository interfaces, Use Cases, Models, and the new Recommendation System
 4. **Data Layer**: Repository implementations, API interfaces and implementations, Local Storage, Caching System for Offline Mode, Network Monitor, Error Utilities, and App Configuration
 5. **Dependency Injection**: Modular Koin setup with specialized modules for different concerns